-- Train: The Amtrak Downeaster has service from Boston’s North Station to Brunswick.
+Train: The Amtrak Downeaster has service from Boston’s North Station to Brunswick.

     - Plane: The Portland International Jetport, PWM, is the closest airport to Brunswick.
 Participants can also fly to Boston’s’ Logan Airport, BOS, or Manchester, New Hampshire, MHT.
-To travel from the Portland Jetport to Bowdoin College, please make a reservation online through Mermaid Transportation.
+Limited van transportation will be available from the Portland Jetport to Bowdoin College — please check back soon to make a reservation.
 For service from and to Boston or Manchester, reserve through Concord Trailways.

     - Accommodations: If a parent is accompanying the student to Brunswick, we recommend staying at The Brunswick Inn, the official Inn of the Festival, or The Brunswick Hotel and Tavern.
 Both are within walking distance of the Bowdoin College campus.
 Contact them at 800-299-4914, (207-729-4914 from outside the U.S.).

     Festival participants are responsible for travel arrangements to and from the Festival.